LappalainenMatias/flutter_isometric_ship_game/README.md

 ## Diagram
 Simplified version of the class structure which shows the dependencies between classes.
 There are some classes missing and in reality there are more dependencies.
+(Updated 2023-12-10)

 ![class_structure.png](readme_images/structure.png)